Introduction To Museum Law J-Term Course 2021/2022

 Museums must comply with a myriad of laws regulating virtually every aspect of their organization and operation.
-While some of these laws apply to businesses in general.
-Some apply to nonprofit charitable organizations of all kinds and others are unique to the museum community.
-This course will provide an overview of museum law.
-Including a discussion of issues relating to museum organization and governance.
-Museum personnel and facilities.
-Museum intellectual and cultural property, and funding for museums.
-Students will also gain a working knowledge of how a variety of basic legal concepts arise in the museum setting.
+While some of these laws apply to businesses in general, some apply to nonprofit charitable organizations of all kinds, and others are unique to the museum community.
+This course will provide an overview of museum law, including a discussion of issues relating to museum organization and governance; museum personal and facilities; museum intellectual property, collections management and cultural property; and funding for museums.
+Students will gain a working knowledge of how a variety of basic legal concepts arise in the museum setting.
 This course will provide a foundation on which to pursue a career working for and with museums.

 Suitable for law students, lawyers, and museum studies and arts administration graduate students.

 - 1 credit for law students (750 minutes)

 - $600 for attorneys